Oluwxtope/socket-programming/README.md

 2. Make sure your inputs are formatted properly although the program will send error messages for any improper formatting.
 3. You can run this program on the same machine by following the exact steps outlined above.
 However, make sure to initiate it in different Shell tabs.
     1. Navigate to the directory that the program files are stored, then run each program by "python3 'program_name.py'"
-    2. When asked for the server address in the client program, enter 'localhost' as that is the server address when running it on the same machine
+    2. When asked for the server address in the client program, enter 'localhost' or '127.0.0.1' as that is the server address when running it on the same machine